couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 // After connect you can create an explicitly Model from a given instance

-//Creating UserModel from ottoman1 const UserModel = ottoman1.model('User', { name: String });
+// Creating UserModel from ottoman1
+const UserModel = ottoman1.model('User', { name: String });

-//Creating CatModel from ottoman2 const CatModel = ottoman2.model('Cat', { age: Number });
+// Creating CatModel from ottoman2
+const CatModel = ottoman2.model('Cat', { age: Number });
 ```